-He smiles back, sighs deeply, tries to re-engage with his book, but she's still watching him… with soft eyes and that air of patient encouragement that he's learned means she's seen in him something he wants to talk about, even though he hasn't realized it yet.
+He smiles back, sighs deeply, tries to re-engage with his book, but she's still watching him… with soft eyes and that air of patient encouragement he's learned means she knows there's something he wants to talk about, but he hasn't realized it yet.
 He searches himself, retraces a trail of feeling that has some coherence to it after all…

 "I think I miss… things I don't want to miss," he says hesitantly.
 "Things I shouldn't be missing."